rebcabin/masr/specs.md

 lists of light-sugar functions do not depend on order.
-The following two examples of light sugar both conform to specs registered for `::asr-term` and to `::ttype` (this is an example of escaped code that can't run yet because of narrative order):
+The following two examples of light sugar both conform to specs registered for `::asr-term` and to `::ttype` (the following is an example of escaped code that can't run yet because of narrative order):

 ```clojure